zramsay/eris-cli/.github/CONTRIBUTING.md

   return DockerError(DockerClient.StartContainer(name, nil))
   ```

-* Errors that are printed to the console which don't interrupt the flow of the function should use `logrus.Error`.
+* Errors that are printed to the console (that is not returned) should use the `logrus.Error` function.

 #### Log Messages

-* Log messages should be complete sentences and not simply nouns or names, not containing the `\n`, `\t`, or other formatting characters, and not ending with a period or a colon.
+* Log messages should be complete sentences (not standalone nouns or names), not containing the `\n`, `\t`, or other formatting characters, and not ending with a period or a colon.
 * Ideally, the message should fit one line and be less than 80 characters long.
 * The company mascot is the [Doug the Marmot](https://erisindustries.com/assets/erismascot-b172ba7ede37ffa134d9c0aa20527f59.png), so marmots themed log messages are welcome if not overused.
 * Use `Info` log level for optional messages software users somehow might benefit from (`--verbose` flag).
 * Use `Debug` log level for optional messages targeted at developers only (`--debug` flag).
-* Prefer dropping articles from log messages (magazine heading style)
+* Prefer dropping articles from log messages (magazine heading style) to make them shorter

   ```
   log.Debug("Getting connection details from environment")
   ```
-* Multiple sentences on the same line are separated with a dot:
+* Multiple sentences on the same line are separated with a dot and a space:

    ```
    log.Info("Chain not currently running.
 Skipping")